 WeChat scores very high on engagement rates as well, with more than 60% of its users opening the app more than 10 times every day.
 WeChat user numbers show that an incredible 21% of them do so more than 50 times!

 Given all that one can do on WeChat, both at work and at leisure, it’s understandable that its share of total data traffic is very high.
 No single app has this kind of dominance over such a large market in any other part of the world, which is a sign of the app’s power.
-Facebook accounts for 14.1% of the traffic in North America, 23.6% in Latin America, and 16% in Europe.
+In contrast, Facebook statistics show the social network accounts for only 14.1% of the traffic in North America, 23.6% in Latin America, and 16% in Europe.

 (WeChat Impact Report 2018)